hugoduncan/dado/components/ai-refactoring-agent/resources/prompts/refactoring/refactoring.md

 Your responses should include:
 1. A brief explanation of the refactoring strategy
-2. The specific changes in FOD format
+2. Implementation of the specific changes using the file-operation tool.
 3. Notes on any implementation considerations

 Only suggest changes that are clearly improvements.
 If you are unsure about